polopasi/PROP/README.md

-# PROP Grup 41.1
+Our project of Projectes de Programació (PROP) of UPC Fib.

+The enunciate of the project is in DOC.

+Project made by:

-- Ezequiel Martinez Hernandez, Alexander
+- Alexander Ezequiel

-- Garcia Vernet, Pol
+- Pol Garcia

-- Garriga Roses, Liam
+- Liam Garriga

-- Torres Martinez, Mikel
+- Mikel Torres

-- alexander.ezequiel.martinez@estudiantat.upc.edu
-- pol.garcia.vernet@estudiantat.upc.edu
-- liam.garriga@estudiantat.upc.edu
-- mikel.torres@estudiantat.upc.edu